Alexzass/Alexzass/README.md

 ## 🧠 Goals for the foreseeable future

+🖥️ Build a portfolio site (currently working on)

-🔁 Build an HTTP 1 server from scratch using rust (currently working on)
+🔁 Build an HTTP 1 server from scratch using rust

 🔑 Implement TCP from scratch to then upgrade my HTTP 1 server to HTTP 2